Imhotep

 Inspector - 170

 You may call yourself Inspector in the Order of Imhotep.
-There are currently fewer than 44 Inspectors.
+There are currently fewer than 38 Inspectors.
 You may have your name mentioned here, including a hyper reference to a web page of your own with biographical information.
+Dead hyper references will be removed eventually.
 Do mention the qualifying test and the grade it qualifies for.

 1. Stefan Lindberg